The best sources for high-quality free Royalty-free music on the Internet are:

 - You want to use the song in a professional project, like a corporate presentation, an indie movie or a broadcast advertisement.

-Then the best thing is to purchase a license.
 Licenses are cheap and are paid only once, in opposition to royalties.
 For example, for adding a nice song in a Youtube video, you can purchase a standard license from only $19, and that’s a cheap quantity for having peace of mind.

 You can check our article instrumental music for commercial use for more information about it.